 Cat6 cable is the upgraded version of Cat5 Cable.
 Both of them use for a large variety of purposes, like data transfer, extensions, and hot wires, but with so many differences, their primary function is to work as networking cables for routers, LAN parties, and connect servers.
-The major hardware components of Cat5 and Cat6 cable are almost similar, the differences mainly in the electrical specifications and performances.

 What is Cat5 Cable